UltaAc/papers/CONTRIBUTING.md

 ### Debug Poppler messages

-Poppler is the library used by Evince to render PDF documents.
+Poppler is the library used by Papers to render PDF documents.
 When a document presents error, or there are issues in Poppler to handle it, the output can be seen by setting `G_MESSAGES_DEBUG` to enable debug messages for Poppler.

 #### Example

 ```
-G_MESSAGES_DEBUG=Poppler evince document.pdf
+G_MESSAGES_DEBUG=Poppler papers document.pdf
 ```

 or

 ```
-G_MESSAGES_DEBUG=all evince document.pdf
+G_MESSAGES_DEBUG=all papers document.pdf
 ```

 ## Code Style

-Evince follows the Linux coding style (K&R), with some mix of GObject and Gtk coding style.
+Papers follows the Linux coding style (K&R), with some mix of GObject and Gtk coding style.
 However, the code has not evolved organically, and there is a mix and match of coding style with respect to indentation.